pauls0/uow-csci318-groupproject/README.md

 curl -X GET http://localhost:8080/purchases/[id]
 ```

-- where `id` is the id of the product
+- where `id` is the id of the purchase

 <br/>